huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

-When you think something nice about someone, tell them.
+When you think something nice about someone, tell them right away.
 Don't hold any unexpressed love until the last day of your life.
 Leave a positive review.
 Leave a compliment for someone, no matter how small it is.
 Make the coffee.